kdeldycke/cqlengine-relation-columns/README.md

 cqlengine-relation-columns
 ==========================

-Adds new CQLengine columns to store pointers to other model instances.
+Adds three new CQLengine columns to store pointers to other model instances:

+* `cqlengine.columns.Relation`: for CQLengine instances whose primary key is a simple UUID,
+* `cqlengine.columns.columns.SQLRelation`: for SQLalchemy instances whose primary key is a simple UUID,
+* `cqlengine.columns.columns.CompositeRelation`: for CQLengine instances whose primary key is composed of several columns.

 Example